mward19/3deo-internship-presentation/main.typ

 #reg-slide("aux/pairwise registration-8.png")
 ---

-Straightforward to move one scan to align with another, less so to move $n$ scans to align with each other.
+We have ways to move one scan to align with another, with some uncertainty.
+How can we move $n$ scans to align with each other?

 #v(2em)